blanchart/zellwk.com/src/posts/2021-01-27-simple-real-word-regex.md

 That's it!

 I hope this taught you a bit more about real-world regex usage.
-The regular expressions do not have to be complicated, unreadable, and overwhelming.
-It can be quite simple as long as you understand the principles behind it 😉.
+Regular expressions do not have to be complicated, unreadable, and overwhelming.
+They can be quite simple as long as you understand the principles behind them 😉.